jrfnl/clearPHP/rules/no-recalculate.md

 ```

-In this example, both the URI link and the image URI are built from the `$title` variable, with some characters replacements.
-Calling both `strtr` and `strtolower`, or even one of them only, will be slower than calling them once, and caching the result in a variable.
+In this example, both the URI link and the image URI are built from the `$url` variable, with some characters replacements.
+Calling both `strtr()` and `strtolower()` twice, or even one of them only, will be slower than calling them once and caching the result in a variable.

 ```php
 <?php